 SW: That’s just it.
 We don’t know where the line is.
 Once the reaction has passed and you’re feeling well, it’s fine to say, “OK, that didn’t go anywhere.”
 But in the throes of the moment, you don’t know how quickly these reactions can progress.
 Because of that, if you have a history of allergy to tree nuts or peanuts or one of the primary food allergens, it’s always safer to inject yourself with an epinephrine auto-injector if you know you’ve had an accidental ingestion.

 If you’re somebody who’s had a severe reaction in the past, even more so: don’t wait for a fire to break out, inject!
 But the trend is that many patients or parents feel uncomfortable injecting, almost an admission of a severe reaction, which they don’t want.
-So they will try to ward off injection as long as possible, and it doesn’t always work in your favour.
+So they will try to ward off injection as long as possible, and it doesn’t always work in your favor.
 Thank goodness we don’t have many fatalities, but when one happens, it is tragic.

 AL: Where do Benadryl or other antihistamines fit into the treatment picture?